 - Rough approximation for many groups.
-As we notice from Figures 4 and 7, the difference between the approximation that we derive using Markov chains and the real situation is increasing with the number of groups.
+As we notice from Figures 5(a) and 7(a), the difference between the approximation that we derive using Markov chains and the real situation is increasing with the number of groups.
 However, the model offers a good approximation in case of highly accurate context detection methods (see Figure 6).
 Therefore, the approximation can be successfully used for deducing the minimum time history for a cluster stability close to 100%. - Multihop clusters.
 The method that we propose is valid only for one-hop clusters, which is justified taking into account the scenarios from Section 2.
 Nevertheless, other applications may require multihop clusters, even several layers of clustering.
 For example, groups of people skiing together, forming multihop clusters, where each person is wearing a BAN that is a one-hop cluster.
 The algorithm can be easily extended to accommodate multihop clusters: instead of choosing directly the clusterhead node, every node selects a parent and thus joins the cluster associated with the parent node.

 For future work, we intend to extend the algorithm for multihop clusters and to investigate the cluster stability in this case.
 We also plan a series of experiments involving clustering of nodes on body area networks.
 Subsequent to clustering, a task allocation mechanism distributes various tasks to the nodes which are part of the cluster, depending on their capabilities.
-The final goal is to have a distributed activity recognition algorithm running on the BAN, which allows dynamically entering and leaving of nodes to/from the context-aware cluster.
+The final goal is to have a distributed activity recognition algorithm running on a dynamic, context-aware BAN.